-The issue is probably caused by a newly installed problematic software, corrupt Windows Update files or policies restricting the behavior of the Windows Module Installer.
+The issue is probably caused by newly installed problematic software, corrupt Windows Update files or policies restricting the behavior of the Windows Module Installer.
 The Windows Modules Installer Worker or WMIW or TiWorker.exe checks for new updates from the Windows server and installs them on your computer system.
 So you have to ensure that you do not have any policies that control the start behavior for the Windows Module Installer.
 This service should not be hardened to any start value and should be managed by the OS.

-Try the following solutions to resolve the issue:
+Reboot your system first and then try the following solutions to resolve the issue:

 1] Check the status of Windows Modules Installer Worker Service